Mercy Oduyoye: Career

 After finishing her studies at Cambridge, Oduyoye has held teaching positions at Princeton Theological Seminary, Harvard University, Union Theological Seminary, and the University of Ibadan.
 Oduyoye is currently Director of the Institute of Women in Religion and Culture at Trinity Theological Seminary, Legon.

-Oduyoye began teaching at the high school level, and then taught at the college level.
-After a short stint teaching in a boys' school, she joined the faculty of Religious Studies Department at the University of Ibadan in 1975.
+Oduyoye began teaching at the high school level, and then taught at the College level.
+After a short stint teaching in a boys' school, she joined the Faculty of Religious Studies Department at the University of Ibadan in 1975.
 While a member of The Ecumenical Association of Third World Theologians (EATWOT), she created the Commission on Theology from Third World Women's Perspective.
 She also participated in a four-year study (1978–1981) titled the “Community of Women and Men in Church and Society.”
 This study uncovered inequalities in Church communities as well as the sexism, racism and classism in the society as a whole.
-By her participation in the ecumenical movement, she was able to accomplish a number of landmark firsts such as being the Deputy General Secretary of the WCC and paving the way as the first female president of the Ecumenical Association of EATWOT.

 In addition to her academic posts, Oduyoye has worked for a number of ecumenical organizations.
-From 1970–1973, she worked as the All Africa Conference of Churches (AACC) Youth Secretary at the Ibadan office.
-She worked as the youth education secretary (1967–1979) and then as Deputy General Secretary (1987–1994) for the World Council of Churches.
+From 1970 to 1973, she worked as the All Africa Conference of Churches (AACC) Youth Secretary at the Ibadan office.
+She worked as the Youth Education Secretary (1967–1979) and then as Deputy General Secretary (1987–1994) for the World Council of Churches.
 She was the first African to take this position.
 In 1989, she served as president of the World Student Christian Federation and founded the Circle of Concerned African Women Theologians.

 Oduyoye married Adedoyin Modupe Oduyoye in 1968, and they lived in Geneva until 1970.
 Her husband was a Yale graduate and the General Secretary of the Student Christian Movement (SCM), of which she was also a member.
-She resigned from the WCC in Geneva in 1970 and moved to Nigeria, where she took a job as Youth Secretary of the All Africa Conference of Churches (AACC) from 1970–1973.
+She resigned from the WCC in Geneva in 1970 and moved to Nigeria, where she took a job as Youth Secretary of the All Africa Conference of Churches (AACC) from 1970 to 1973.
 She left the AACC when all employees were required to live in Nairobi.

-In 2011, she was the 9^{th} Annual Patricia Reif, IHM, Memorial Lecture speaker and presented “Women and Violence in Africa: the Plight of Widows and the Churches' Response” on Monday, November 14, 2011 in the Mudd Theater at the Claremont School of Theology.
+In 2011, she was the 9th Annual Patricia Reif, IHM, Memorial Lecture speaker and presented “Women and Violence in Africa: the Plight of Widows and the Churches' Response” on Monday, November 14, 2011, in the Mudd Theater at the Claremont School of Theology.